jwkvam/bowtie/README.md

 ![Demo](https://cloud.githubusercontent.com/assets/86304/20045988/69e5678a-a45a-11e6-853b-7f60a615c9da.gif)

+## Introduction

 Bowtie is a library for writing dashboards in Python.
 With minimal boilerplate necessary, you can focus on building functionality.
-Interactively explore your dataset in ways that were difficult to acheive before with a rich set of events.
+Interactively explore your data in new ways!

 ## Demo